cobilab/eagle/README.md

 alt="EAGLE" width="350" height="100" border="0" /></p>
 <br>

 Search for **relative absent words (RAW)** in genomic sequences using a reference sequence.
 Currently, EAGLE runs on command line linux environment.
 It reports into files the absent words, in a k-mer range size, as well as the associated positions.
 EAGLE ca run in a multi-threading mode to minimize computation times.
+Currently is limited to Linux and OSX (\*nix)

 ## INSTALLATION ##